-The Playable Director component also shows the list of tracks, from the associated Timeline Asset (Playable property), that animate GameObjects in the scene.
-The link between Timeline Asset tracks and GameObjects in the scene is referred to as binding or Track binding.
-See Timeline Overview section for details on binding and the relationship between Timeline Assets and Timeline instances.
+The Playable Director component also shows the list of tracks from the associated Timeline Asset (Playable property) that animate GameObjects in the Scene.
+The link between Timeline Asset tracks and GameObjects in the Scene is referred to as binding or Track binding.
+For more on binding and the relationship between Timeline Assets and Timeline instances, see Timeline Overview.

-Use the Playable property to manually associate a Timeline Asset with a GameObject in the scene.
 When you make this association, you create a Timeline instance for the selected Timeline Asset.
-After you create a Timeline instance, you can use the other properties in the Playable Director component to control the instance and to choose which GameObjects in the scene are animated by the Timeline Asset.
+After you create a Timeline instance, you can use the other properties in the Playable Director component to control the instance and choose which GameObjects in the Scene are animated by the Timeline Asset.

-Use the Current Time field to view the progression of time according to the Timeline instance in the Timeline Editor window.
-The Current Time field matches the Playhead Location field.
-The Current Time field is useful when the Timeline Editor window is hidden.
+Use the Current Time field when the Timeline window is hidden.
 The Current Time field appears in the Playable Director Component when in Timeline Playback mode or when Unity is in Game Mode.